kragniz/maintenance/docs/python/testing.rst

 .. literalinclude:: examples/tox.ini
     :language: ini

 `Travis-CI`_ should be configured to run all environments (excluding releasing the package), though style and documentation environments should be allowed to fail.
-Including ``sudo: true`` will use `Travis-CI's container based build system <http://docs.travis-ci.com/user/workers/container-based-infrastructure/>`_.
+Including ``sudo: false`` will use `Travis-CI's container based build system <http://docs.travis-ci.com/user/workers/container-based-infrastructure/>`_.

 .. literalinclude:: examples/travis.yml
     :language: yaml